The stochastic encounter-mating model

 for every $i,j\in\{1,\ldots,k\}$.

 Our main result in Section \ref{poissonsection} is Theorem \ref{yumosoglu} which assumes that the Poisson fine balance condition is satisfied, and gives the distribution of $Q(t)$ under $\mathbb{P}$ for every $t\ge0$.
 The proof of Theorem \ref{yumosoglu} uses the aforementioned change-of-parameters technique.
-Indeed, by comparing (\ref{sdemir}) and (\ref{selod}), we can WLOG assume that
+Indeed, by comparing (\ref{sdemir}) and (\ref{selod}), we can assume without loss of generality that

 for every $i,j\in\{1,\ldots,k\}$.
 Then, we have definite mating upon encounter and Theorem \ref{kungfu} gives the desired result.
 The corollaries of Theorem \ref{kungfu} carry over, too.
 In particular, the Poisson fine balance condition characterizes panmixia in the Poisson case.